Ganesh Jena

 "Willpower, patience and determination hold the key to success.
 My target is to scale the Everest twice in one season," he said to media persons after his successful Everest mission.

 Personal life

 He was born to Late Kantaru Jena in Sitapur, Paralakhemundi of Gajapati district in Odisha.
 Currently he resides in Bhubaneshwar and serves for Bhubaneswar Development Authority.

-He was always inclined towards adventure sports since his youth and moved towards his goal despite of poor financial conditions.
+He was always inclined towards adventure sports since his youth and moved towards his goal despite poor financial conditions.
 He has participated in many more adventure sports.